JEP draft: Ahead-of-Time Class Loading & Linking with Any GC

 Description

-Obstacles to GC-agnostic caching
+Obstacles to a GC-agnostic AOT cache

 public class String {